Tiger-Coding/gameofthronescountdown/README.md

 App is available in the app folder.

 **License**
-MIT.
+Code is MIT.
 See LICENSE for details.

+The Game of Thrones true type font has it's own separate license as indicated on the [fonts for free](http://www.fonts4free.net/game-of-thrones-font.html) website.

-All images © HBO.
+All images © HBO, and are not MIT licensed.